The Best Outdoor Documentaries

 Unbranded follows four men and sixteen mustangs on an epic 3,000-mile journey from Mexico to Canada through the American West to inspire adoptions for the 50,000 wild horses and burros in government captivity.
 But it’s also largely about bunch of cool guys who just graduated from college going on an epic journey.

 The film is robust with amazing scenery and the production is top notch.
 You can’t help but be inspired after watching this film.
 Don’t sweat the causal marketing in the beginning about the century old struggles between landowners and government.
 Let it breath and the film quickly settles down and becomes really fun to watch.
 Its educational and inspirational.
 Who knew that wild horses are a problem because there are too many on public protected land.
 I thought they did a good job of explaining both sides and also not allowing it to impact the entertainment value.
 I could do without some of the (Star Wars) type cinematic music scoring but its a very good documentary that probably would have been better served as a docuseries.
-I cant imagine how much good content they had to cut.
+I can imagine how much awesome content they had to cut to make this documentary.

 Thanks For Reading!